Rangotam/PicoDuckyPayloadManager/README.md

 4. Click the rocket to execute the code of a new link!

 Just keep in mind that the payloads expect a **raw text page**.
 You can use whatever you want as long as it's just text, but for this purpose I suggest either github or pastebin.

-Also, it may be trivial but you obviously will need an internet connection on the computer you'll execute this code on.
+Also, it may be trivial but you'll obviously need an internet connection on the computer you'll execute this code on in order to be able to download the code.

->Please note that in order to be able to modify payloads, you must have [USB mode](https://github.com/dbisu/pico-ducky?tab=readme-ov-file#usb-enabledisable-mode) disabled on your pico-ducky, otherwise your it'll crash.
+>Please note: in order to be able to modify payloads, you must have [USB mode](https://github.com/dbisu/pico-ducky?tab=readme-ov-file#usb-enabledisable-mode) disabled on your pico-ducky, otherwise your it'll crash.

 # Settings
 Within the settings page you'll find a few tweaking options.
-1. A bunch of color palettes to change the theme of the application
+1. A bunch of color palettes to change the theme of the application.
 2. A table where you can store descriptions for each one of the payloads (so you don't go insane trying to remember what everything does).

 As of now, all these settings require you to reload the application.